 A large study of evidence from across Europe found that the risk of sudden infant death was significantly reduced when the infant slept in the same room, but not the same bed, as the parents.

 Baby should sleep in a baby sleeping bag or well-fitted sheets and baby blankets.
 If you are using sheets and baby blankets they should be tucked in carefully with no loose ends which might obstruct baby's breathing.
 If you are using baby sleeping bags, make sure that they are comfortable and well-fitted around the neck and arms so that baby can't wriggle down inside.
 Never use duvets, pillows or quilts for babies under 12 months.
-Remember that a folded baby blanket counts as two layers and provides twice the insulation.
+The best way to adjust your baby's temperature is by adding or removing layers - remember that a folded baby blanket counts as two layers and provides twice the insulation.
 Your baby should only need to wear a nappy, a sleep vest and sleep suit to sleep in.
 Never put your baby in hats or gloves to sleep, even if they have done so in a Neonatal Intensive Care Unit.